 Consortium projects assist sponsors in developing tomorrow’s products through:

-- Providing background information to guide sponsors' strategic technology decisions.
+- Background information to guide sponsors' strategic technology decisions.

 - Research and development of new components and systems.